 With almost 22+ million users, the Mozilla Firefox is one of the best Internet browsers available in the market.
-Alike Google’s Chrome, it is impressively fast and responsive browser.
+Alike Google’s Chrome, it is an impressively fast and responsive browser.
 However, you may anytime soon have to speed up Firefox.

 Because due to excessive use, overloaded history in addition to problems with the extensions and add-ons, it can certainly slow down over time.